jasonumiker-sysdig/sysdig-aws-workshop-instructions/Readme.md

 ### AWS Environment

 You'll have received your IAM username and password from the facilitator.
 This environment consists of:
-* An EC2 Instance to serve as a "Jumpbox" to connect to the environment
+* An EC2 Instance to serve as a "Jumpbox" or Basion host to connect to the environment
     * You'll connect to this via AWS SSM Session Manager via your web browser and the AWS Console
-    * An AWS IAM role preconfigured with access to your EKS cluster
+    * It has an AWS IAM role assigned to it with access to your EKS cluster
-    * All the scripts/commands you'll run in this workshop preinstalled
+    * It has all the scripts/commands you'll run in this workshop preinstalled
 * A single-Node EKS cluster
     * This has a number of workloads in a number of different Namespaces pre-installed
-        * We leverage different Namespaces to show the challanges with multi-tenancy of EKS as well as to apply different Sysdig policies to different workloads (to demonstrate the different ways you can configure those policies)
+        * We leverage different Namespaces to show the challenges with multi-tenancy of EKS as well as to apply different Sysdig policies to different workloads (to demonstrate the different ways you can configure those policies and scope them within Sysdig)
 * An S3 bucket (which you'll be using to exfiltrate some data in the workshop)
 ![](instruction-images/diagram2.png)